In your closest relationships do you tend to “dial up” or “dial down” your emotions?

-I’m happy to be part of a supervision group and recently a colleague gave a presentation on the Circle of Security.
-This is a body of work aimed at helping parents develop positive, secure relationships with their young children, and is based in part on attachment theory.
+I originally wrote this article in 2015 after a colleague shared a presentation on the Circle of Security.
+This body of work aims to help parents develop positive, secure relationships with their young children, and is based in part on attachment theory.

 Attachment styles